DIY Cedar Cube Solar Landscape Lights

 Inexpensive solar landscape lights are great, but they suffer from two major flaws: broken ground spikes and clouded solar panels.
 In this post, we’ll show you how to upgrade those cheap lights into DIY Cedar Cube Solar Landscape Lights, and we’ll show you a simple trick to clear up those hazy solar panels.

 The Problem with Solar Landscape Lights with Ground Spikes

-If you’ve ever bought inexpensive solar landscape lights from Home Depot or Lowe’s (like 6 for $12 kind of inexpensive), you’re probably familiar with their Achilles heel: the cheap plastic spike that sticks into the ground.
+If you’ve ever bought inexpensive solar landscape lights, you’re probably familiar with their Achilles heel: the cheap plastic spike that sticks into the ground.

 The photo above depicts a rare specimen whose stake has survived a whopping three years.
 This is akin to a 300 year-old Galapagos tortoise.
 The problem of premature breakage and lost spikes has plagued all but the remotest and most forgotten of our lights.

 Don’t like where you put that light?
 Want to move it, do you?
 Well here’s your shaft, but the spike stays in the ground!

 Not watching where you’re going?
 Leg brushed up against the light?
 That’ll be a broken spike!